 Missed signing up for Medicare Plan F?
 Don’t worry—Medicare Supplement Plan G covers everything Plan F covers except for the Part B deductible and is available to new enrollees.

 Quote available immediately

 Plan comparison tools made evaluating cost easier

-No high-deductible Plan F in all areas
+High-deductible Plan F not available in all areas

-Only available in 21 states.
+Only available in 36 states

 The main drawback for Aetna is that it doesn’t offer a high-deductible plan in all areas.
 When we searched through different states’ options, the high-deductible option wasn’t always available.
 When we did find it, the high-deductible plan was often more than $100 cheaper per month.
-Remember it can vary vastly for you depending on state, age, tobacco use, gender, and other factors.
+Remember, it can vary vastly for you depending on state, age, tobacco use, gender, and other factors.

 Best for Extra Benefits : Humana